adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Outline.md

 ### System Architecture
 * System Diagrams
-* How does this design fit the methodology and does it solve the problem?
+* How does this design fit the methodology, and does it solve the problem?

-### System Reqirements
+### System Requirements
 * Assets in ICS Systems
 * Threat/Asset Groupings
 * Decentralized Security Controls and Threat Groups